 First female winner - Libby Riddles in 1985.

 Youngest winner - Dallas Seavey, 25, in 2012.

-1964 - Dorothy Page, Chairman of the Wasilla-Knik Centennial Committee, begins brainstorming about a dogsled race across the Alaskan terrain to celebrate Alaska's Centennial in 1967.
-Page and Joe Redington Sr., a local musher, come up with the idea for the race.
+1966 - Dorothy Page, President of the Wasilla-Knik Centennial Committee, decides to organize a dogsled race to celebrate Alaska’s centennial in 1967.
+Page and Joe Redington Sr., a local musher, work together to launch the first event.

-March 3, 1973 - After shorter races held in 1967 and 1969, the first full length race takes place.
+March 1973 - After shorter races in 1967 and 1969, the first full-length race takes place.
 The course is approximately 1,100 miles long.
-The first winner is Dick Wilmarth with a time of 20 days, 0 hours and 49 minutes.
+The first winner is Dick Wilmarth, with a time of 20 days and 49 minutes.

 March 12, 2016 - A man on a snowmobile hits two teams competing in the Iditarod, killing one dog and injuring several other dogs.
 Alaska state troopers arrest Arnold Demoski, 26, of Nulato.
 Later, Demoski is sentenced to six months and three days in jail and ordered to pay restitution totaling $36,697.15.

 October 6, 2017 - The Iditarod Trail Committee revises Rule 39 after a musher’s team of dogs test positive for an opioid drug called Tramadol.
 Before the rule is revised, the ITC determines that intent of the alleged musher could not be proven.
 The revised rule holds a musher liable for any positive canine drug test, unless they can prove that they are not at fault.
 The ITC later reveals four-time champion Dallas Seavey as the musher.
 Seavey denies the allegations.